ricko2001/Genealogy-scripts/RM -List citations for PersonID/ReadMe.txt

 (citations to witnessed fact not yet included)

-The results will be saved in a report file which is automatically displayed.
+The results are saved to a report file which is automatically displayed.

 ======================================================================